palewire/django-postgres-copy/docs/index.rst

 .. method:: CopyMapping.save([silent=False, stream=sys.stdout])

 The ``save()`` method also accepts keywords.
-These keywords are used for controlling output logging, error handling, and for importing specific feature ranges.
+These keywords are used for controlling output logging and error handling.

 ===========================  =================================================
 Keyword Arguments            Description